paypal/paypal-retail-node/README.md

 * [First Party](#first-party) - The account I made the PayPal.com developer application with is the only one I ever want to transact with.
 You will use this server to get a token and then you will put that token in your app.
 * [Third Party](#third-party) - I want other merchants to use my application with their own accounts and give me permission to transact for them.
 You will call this server from your app to get a URL for PayPal Login, then when login completes this server will call APP_REDIRECT_URL as described above.

+Click one of those links to get more information about setting up your client app for these situations.

 Why can't I just put the id and secret in the app?
 ==================================================